Which place is cheaper, Antwerp or Brussels?

 When comparing the travel costs between Brussels and Antwerp, we can see that Brussels is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Brussels is bigger, and its population is about 2.2 times larger than the population of Antwerp.
-When comparing the population of Brussels vs. Antwerp, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Brussels has a larger population, and is about 2 times larger than the population of Antwerp.
+When comparing the sizes of Brussels and Antwerp, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.